Kamjong district

 Kamjong district (Meitei pronunciation: /kām-jōng/ (Note: Meitei language (officially known as Manipuri language) is the official language of Manipur.
 Other regional languages of different places in Manipur may either be predominantly spoken or not in their respective places but "Meitei" is always officially used.)) is one of the 16 districts of Manipur, India.
-It was created in 2016 from the Ukhrul district, prior to which it was a subdivision of the latter.
+It was created in 2016 from the Ukhrul district, from the former subdivisions Kamjong-Chassad, Phungyar-Phaisat and Kasom Khullen.

 The district headquarters is located at Kamjong.
 It shares a long international border with Myanmar.
 The district is bounded by Myanmar in the east, Kangpokpi district in the West, Ukhrul district in the north and Tengnoupal district in the south.
 The terrain of the district is hilly with varying heights of 913 m to 3114 m (MSL).
 The district headquarter is linked with state highway of 120 Km from Imphal.

 Demographics

 Kamjong district has a population of 45,616, entirely rural.
 Kamjong had a sex ratio of 943 females per 1000 males.
 Scheduled Castes and Scheduled Tribes made up 0.05% and 96.56% of the population respectively.

 At the time of the 2011 census, 89.12% of the population spoke Tangkhul, 6.61% Thadou and 1.63% Kuki as their first language.